BruceCodesGithub/pycord/README.md

  Pycord Guide - a user-friendly guide to help you learn Pycord and use its features.

 ## Changes
 Note: The OG V1 was corrupted and deleted, so this repo is new.
-The OG site will be called v0 for this reason,
+The OG site will be called v0 for this reason.

 ### V1
 - New page added - `Cogs`